-Basic Principles Of Project Management
+The Basic Principles of Project Management

 Project management is a composite activity with multiple dimensions.
 Depending on the type and class of project, this management activity can be very complex.
 In a nutshell, project management is the discipline of planning, organizing, securing, managing, leading, and controlling resources to achieve specific goals.

-A project is a temporary endeavor with a defined beginning and end (usually time-constrained, and often constrained by funding or deliverables), undertaken to meet unique goals and objectives, typically to bring about beneficial change or add value.
+The very basics of project management are as follows: a project is a temporary endeavor with a defined beginning and end (usually time-constrained, and often constrained by funding or deliverables) that an organization takes to meet unique goals and objectives, typically to bring about beneficial change or add value.

 The primary challenge of project management is to achieve all of the project goals and objectives while honoring the pre-defined constraints.
-The primary constraints are scope, time, quality and budget.
-The secondary and more ambitious challenge is to optimize the allocation of necessary inputs and integrate them to meet pre-defined objectives.
+The primary constraints are scope, time, quality, and budget.
+The secondary—and more ambitious—challenge is to optimize the allocation of necessary inputs and integrate them to meet pre-defined objectives.

-· Project structure
+- Project structure

-· Definition phase
+- Definition phase

-· Clear goals
+- Clear goals

-· Transparency about project status
+- Transparency about project status

-· Risk recognition
+- Risk recognition

-· Managing project disturbances
+- Managing project disturbances

-· Project success
+- Project success

 1. Project Goal

-2. Project Timeline & Order
+2. Project Timeline and Order

-A flow chart is a powerful tool to visualize the starting point, the endpoint and the order of work packages in a single chart.
+A flowchart is a powerful tool to visualize the starting point, the endpoint, and the order of work packages in a single chart.

 3. Project Milestones